AUTOMATIC1111/stable-diffusion-webui/Install-and-Run-on-Linux-with-AMD-GPU.md

 ## Updating Python version inside Docker
-If the web UI becomes incompatible with the pre-installed Python 3.7 version inside the Docker image, here are instructions on how to update it (assuming you have successfully followed "Installing and running on Linux with AMD GPUs (Docker)"):
+If the web UI becomes incompatible with the pre-installed Python 3.7 version inside the Docker image, here are instructions on how to update it (assuming you have successfully followed "Install and run on Linux with AMD GPU (Docker)"):

 Execute the following inside the container: